Chapter 22:

 Not by martyrdom.
 Not by persecution.
 Not even by old age after a long life of service.

-And somehow, that felt worse than anything God could have planned.
+This, somehow, felt worse than anything God could have planned in the way of hurdles and obstacles in life.

 I pressed my fingers to my temples.
 What have I done?